Special Delivery (1927 film)

-Special Delivery is a 1927 American silent comedy film directed by Roscoe Arbuckle, starring Eddie Cantor, Jobyna Ralston and William Powell.
-It was written by Cantor, John F. Goodrich and George Marion Jr. (with Larry Semon, uncredited).
+Special Delivery is a 1927 American silent comedy film directed by Roscoe Arbuckle starring Eddie Cantor, Jobyna Ralston and William Powell.
+It was written by Cantor, John F. Goodrich, and George Marion Jr. (with Larry Semon, uncredited).
 It was released by Paramount Pictures.
-The film's copyright was renewed, so it entered the public domain on January 1, 2023.
+The film's copyright was renewed in 1954, so it entered the public domain in the United States on January 1, 2023.

 Plot

 Eddie, a mailman, is in love with waitress Madge but finds amongst his rivals for her affections the dishonest promoter Harold Jones.
-Eddie, who can't dance, impresses Madge at the postal ball by his energetic performance of the Black Bottom after a piece of ice falls down his shirt and wins a cup.
+Eddie, who cannot dance, impresses Madge at the postal ball by his energetic performance of the Black Bottom after a piece of ice falls down his shirt and wins a cup.
 He eventually unmasks Harold as a crooked swindler.